marvelbark2/ryo-js/readme.md

 - Everything on src folder
 - Create apis, websockets, server files and preact components
 - SPA routing which makes the site so fast (Using Flamethrower)
-- Typescript full supported without configuration needed (Example: https://github.com/marvelbark2/ryo-js-examples/blob/main/ryo-api/src/me.ts)
+- Typescript (No types generated at least for now) supported without configuration needed (Example: https://github.com/marvelbark2/ryo-js-examples/blob/main/ryo-api/src/me.ts)

 ## what you can do with Ryo js: